kg398/100_fingers/README.md

 Additionally, the hand is designed to be uncomprimising with actuation.
 Five tendons per four degree of freedom finger allows full control.
 Though for simplicity, accessibility and exploration of hand behaviours, the included actuation system examples rely heavily on underactuation by connecting the majority of tendons to passive springs.

 ## Summary of files
--OpenSCAD: scripts for generating hands with OpenSCAD. parameters.scad for demo use and parameters for generating example hands
+- OpenSCAD: scripts for generating hands with OpenSCAD. parameters.scad for demo use and parameters for generating example hands
--STLs: 3D files for 3D printable parts
+- STLs: 3D files for 3D printable parts
-  -STLs/hands: three example hands generated from parameters.scad and example generated for visualisation (no_lig) -STLs/actuation_box: 3D files for three examples of modular actuation (1 degree-of-freedom(dof)/synergy, 2 dof/synergy, 1 dof with switching modulation)
+  - STLs/hands: three example hands generated from parameters.scad and example generated for visualisation (no_lig)
+  - STLs/actuation_box: 3D files for three examples of modular actuation (1 degree-of-freedom(dof)/synergy, 2 dof/synergy, 1 dof with switching modulation)
-  -STLs/manual_handles: 3D files for manual lever actuation and handles for 1 and 2 dof actuation boxes
+  - STLs/manual_handles: 3D files for manual lever actuation and handles for 1 and 2 dof actuation boxes
--media: images from publication (in progress)
+- media: images from publication (in progress)

 ## Hand customisation
 ![Figure 2: Hand parameters.](/media/parameters.png)